shunk031/shunk031.github.io/content/publication/kitada2019conversion/index.md

 title: "Conversion Prediction Using Multi-task Conditional Attention Networks to Support the Creation of Effective Ad Creative"
 authors: ["Shunsuke Kitada", "Hitoshi Iyatomi", "Yoshifumi Seki"]
+author_notes: ["This work was conducted during the first author's internship at Gunosy Inc."]
 date: 2019-05-27T00:00:00+09:00
 doi: "10.1145/3292500.3330789"